Shoulder replacement

 Shoulder replacement surgery is often done when you have severe pain in the shoulder area, which limits your ability to move your arm.
 Causes of shoulder pain include:

-Your doctor may not recommend this surgery if you have:
+Your surgeon may not recommend this surgery if you have:

 Risks